mateusclira/web-app-https-deployment/readme.md

 1. Terraform Kind Cluster Creation
 2. Ksops to secure secrets
 3. Deploy of a Web Application
-4. Ingress to deploy HTTPS on a Kubernetes Cluster (Incomplete)
+4. Ingress to deploy HTTPS on a Kubernetes Cluster

 ## Guides for study